-Per policies approved by the University Council, final examinations are to be administered only during the times specified in the Registrar’s Final Exam Schedule.
+Per policies approved by the University Council, final exams are to be administered only within the dates specified in the Registrar’s Final Exam Schedule.
 Additionally and beginning Spring 2022, these dates will not include weekend days.
-Changing the time of a final examination, in many cases, leads to conflicts in individual students’ examination schedules, to classroom conflicts, and to students experiencing more examinations in a single day than is reasonable.
+Changing the time of a final exam, in many cases, leads to conflicts in individual students’ exam schedules, to classroom conflicts, and to students experiencing more exams in a single 24-hour period than is reasonable.
 Final exam changes are subject to both Dean and Registrar approval.

 Students may encounter direct conflicts between two exams.
 Most often, this conflict is created due to a class changing its exam time to a Non-Matrix exam time.
 In this case, the student may have their Non-Matrix exam rescheduled to another day and time as coordinated by the instructor and the student.
 Instructors and administrators are encouraged to use the “Instructor’s Final Exam Matrix” tool on their Faculty Link to identify an appropriate make-up time.